Health Hacks That Fit a Busy Lifestyle

 Thankfully research has shown that quick burst of activity throughout the day will benefit our health.
 Couple that with designing the environment around us to have access to healthy choices, and we will be on the road to better health.
 In their bestselling book Nudge, Richard Thaler and Cass Sunstein described “choice architecture,” or the proactive designing of environments that “nudge” people to make healthier selections while still retaining freedom of choice.

-Here are a few pointers for fitting in physical, nutrition and emotional health related activities when we are under time scarcity and designing our environment to nudge us into making the healthy choice.
+Here are a few pointers for fitting in physical, nutritional and emotional health-related activities when we are under time scarcity, and designing our environment to nudge us into making the healthy choice.

 - When you only have 30 minutes: All you need is a simple set up with minimal equipment for an effective work out.
 Body weight exercises such as push-ups, pull-ups and planks are as effective as expensive gym equipment and can be done at home or outside.
 Full body circuit training workouts can be found in various apps, with one of the best being Nike Training Club.

 - When you only have 15 minutes: Never underestimate the power of a walk.
 It protects against disease, dementia, osteoporosis and more.
 The best thinkers of our time spent a lot of their time walking.
 Charles Darwin took three walks per day, while Aristotle’s students followed him around the garden for lessons.
 Take a 15-minute walk at lunch or host a walking meeting and you will be surprised how clear you feel.